jmhareuk/CaesarCipherGUI/README.md

-#CaesarCipher
+CaesarCipher

-A Caesar Cipher to demonstrate the use of encryption and brute-force attacks to Students of Information Security.
+A Caesar Cipher to demonstrate the use of encryption, decryption and brute-force attacks to Students of Information Security.

-#Author
+Author

 James Hare
 Email: jameshareuk@gmail.com
 LinkedIn: https://www.linkedin.com/in/jameshareuk